kbrafford/vectorization_playground/fma/README.md

 *Fused multiply-add* is not implemented in the x86 architecture as a normal floating-point operation.
 Unfortunately it is only implemented in several flavors in various instruction set extenstions for [vector processing](https://en.wikipedia.org/wiki/Vector_processor).

+Here is a good discussion of the real usage of the FMA instructions: http://stackoverflow.com/questions/13292013/is-there-any-scenario-where-function-fma-in-libc-can-be-used

 This mini-project only serves to expose the mathematical primitive to [C](https://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628/ref=sr_1_1?ie=UTF8&qid=1490511096&sr=8-1&keywords=the+c+programming+language) and [Go](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440/ref=sr_1_1?ie=UTF8&qid=1490511148&sr=8-1&keywords=the+go+programming+language) programs for the purpose of evaluating the mathematical merits of the FMA concept.